Jobaieer/FSWD_IC_B10/README.md

 -In `HTML` mainly understanding about types of form, Form's Attributes, Elements, Inputs, Inputs's Attributes.
 In `CSS` mainly understanding Selectors, Flex.

 `Task-3`
--In `HTML` mainly create and visible all elements, apply types of tag [in iframe - google map attachment] .
+-In `HTML` mainly create and visible all elements, apply types of tag [in iframe - google map attachment], re-use classes.
 In `CSS` mainly understanding and solve complex design using Multiple Selectors, Flex, Grid, Border's types of properties.

 ## Task Deployment